tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Published specification: This document.

-Applications that use this media type: This media type is intended to be used by clients wishing to hide their DNS queries when using DNS over HTTPS.
+Applications that use this media type: This media type is intended to be used by Clients wishing to hide their DNS queries when using DNS over HTTPS.

 Additional information: N/A